-Mathematics A H230 Mathematics B (MEI) H630 Single pre-release data set designed to last the life Three data sets available at all times, so that you can of the qualification. use all three for teaching, but for each cohort of students just one will be the context for some of the Components 01 and 02 are in two sections: questions in the exam.
-Each data set will be clearly section A on the Pure Mathematics content; labelled as to when it is used.
-The Same AS data section B on either Statistics or Mechanics. set will apply for subsequent A Level in the following year.
+Mathematics A H240 Mathematics B (MEI) H640 Single pre-release data set designed to last the life Three data sets available at all times, so that you can of the qualification. use all three for teaching, but for each cohort of students just one will be the context for some of the Components 02 and 03 are in two sections: questions in the exam.
+Each data set will be clearly section A on the Pure Mathematics content; labelled as to when it is used. section B on either Statistics or Mechanics.
 Components 01 and 02 are in two sections: section A consists of shorter questions with minimal reading and interpretation; section B includes longer questions and problem solving.